Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 VP1

-Back in the DX7 era, we proudly delivered high-performance synthesizers at reasonable prices to customers all over the world, but the rapid appreciation of the yen in the nineties severely eroded the price competitiveness of our products.
-In particular, the synthesizers that Yamaha had developed as entry level models now found themselves in the mid- to high-price brackets in overseas markets, putting them beyond the budget of the users for whom they were intended.
+Back in the DX7 era, we proudly delivered high-performance synthesizers at reasonable prices to customers all over the world, but the rapid appreciation of the yen in the 90s severely eroded the price competitiveness of our products.
+In particular, the synthesizers that Yamaha had developed as entry level models priced higher overseas, putting them beyond the budget of the users for whom they were intended.

 Logo: General MIDI

-Although the synthesizer had been born of a desire to grant the musician the same level of expressivity as afforded by acoustic instruments, advances in sampling technologies had now made it possible to produce exactly the same sounds as these instruments with ease.
-As a result, more importance came to be placed on the synthesizer as an alternative to acoustic instruments than on the functionality that it provided for creative sound design.
-Furthermore, a number of other developments had also made it easier to compare the sounds of synths from different manufacturers using the same performance data.
-For example, the General MIDI (GM) standard was published in 1991 for synthesizers that produce sounds in response to MIDI messages, and the Standard MIDI File (SMF) was developed as a common format for exchanging MIDI performance data.
-Consequently, synth buyers focused more on differences in the sounds produced and suitability to music production than on synthesizer-specific functions and playability.
+Although the synthesizer had been born out of a desire to give musicians the same level of expression as acoustic instruments, advances in sampling technologies made it possible to produce the same sounds as these instruments with ease.
+As a result, more importance was placed on the synthesizer as an alternative to acoustic instruments than on creative sound design.
+Additionally, several other developments had made it easier to compare the sounds of synths from different manufacturers using the same performance data.
+For example, the General MIDI (GM) standard was published in 1991 for synthesizers that produced sounds in response to MIDI messages, and the Standard MIDI File (SMF) was developed as a common format for exchanging MIDI performance data.
+Consequently, synth buyers focused on the differences in sounds produced, as well as suitability to music production, than on functions and playability.

 W5